PrincetonCS-UCA/ucas-website/content/docs/applicants/choice.md

 For every job, the catalog provides you with:

-- A link to [Princeton Courses](https://www.princetoncourses.com), in which you will be able to see a course description.
+- A link to the course, in which you will be able to see the course description.

 - The description of the job, which will provide you an overview of how the job fits into the course.